-For the second year in a row, the Chicago Blackhawks are watching the NHL Playoffs from the sidelines.
+For the second year in a row, the Chicago Blackhawks didn’t make the playoffs.
 That’s not an easy thing for a team that’s used to the past dominance of three Stanley Cup wins in six years.
 This last season was especially tumultuous.
 The firing of legendary head coach Joel Quenneville in early November was only the beginning.

 From there, 33-year-old Jeremy Colliton stepped in and tried to pick up the pieces.
 It was a long and winding road, where the Blackhawks got worse before they eventually improved and made an unexpected push for a playoff berth in late March and early April.